 A Place to Stay

-We stayed at the InterContinental Yokohama Grand, which was a fabulous location close to everything.
+We stayed at the InterContinental Yokohama Grand, which was a fabulous location because it is close to everything.
 They had a wonderful breakfast, free wifi, and a sweeping view of the bay.

 Best Things to Do in Yokohama